Trip World: Contemporary reviews

-The German magazine ASM rated the game an overall score of 9 out of 12.
-The reviewer stated that Trip World is "in any case a treat for action fans".
-Video Games, another German magazine, rated the game a score of 68%.
-The magazine referred to Trip World as a "better" platform game and lauded its graphics and music.
-The review's author commented that Trip World is "ideally suited" for inexperienced players due to its low level of difficulty.
-Video Games also praised the "clear game structure", but criticized the "missing lasting appeal" for experienced players.
+Retrospective reviews

+Retrospectively, critics had a similar sentiment about the game.
 Hardcore Gaming 101 praised the game's visuals stating it has some of the best visuals on the Game Boy.
 However, they also criticized the game for being too easy.
 Marcel van Duyn of Nintendo Life was impressed with the visuals as well, but found the simplicity of the gameplay and the game's length to be lacking.
 Van Duyn therefore recommended Gimmick! instead, citing it as a game that was somewhat similar but did everything better.

-Retro Gamer included the game in their "Guide to the Game Boy" article in 2016 that listed the systems "essential releases".
+A publication Retro included the game in their "Guide to the Game Boy" article in 2016 that listed the systems "essential releases".
 The publication compared Trip World to Gimmick! and complimented the "high quality" graphics and sound as well as the variety of power-ups and large stages.

+In contrast, a remastered version, Trip World DX, was much more warmly received.
+Both Thomas Nickel of M!
+Games and Matt Sainsbury of Digitally Downloaded praised the addition of the "color mode" in the style of Game Boy Color, as well as the inclusion of "extras menu" that features interviews, design documents and its soundtracks.
+With the latter describing it as "A beautifully revamped Game Boy platformer".

 Legacy

-Yakopoo later appeared in Sunsoft's fighting game, Galaxy Fight: Universal Warriors as a mini-boss and with a more detailed look.
-His name is romanized "Yacopu" in this game.
-According to game's plot, he is the pet of Galaxy Fights final boss, Rouwe.
-Similar to some other transforming characters from other one-on-one fighting games, Yakopoo has the ability to shapeshift himself into whoever he fights against, providing a mirror match.
+Yuichi Ueda considered Trip World one of three games he feels most accomplished with developing, the other two being Galaxy Fight: Universal Warriors (1995) and Waku Waku 7 (1996).
+In the latter, Ueda included Yakopoo (romanized "Yacopu") as a mini-boss.
+Similar to some other transforming characters from other one-on-one fighting games, Yakopoo in Galaxy Fight has the ability to shapeshift himself into whoever he fights against, providing a mirror match.
+A set of 19 Famicom Disk System development disks, previously belonging to Sunsoft, was obtained by a video game collector, DreamTR (Jason Wilson), and was later dumped.
+In one of the disks, it featured early graphic sprites of Yakopoo.

-Yakopoo makes an unnamed appearance as a minor character in 2019's Blaster Master Zero 2, an entry in Sunsoft's Blaster Master series developed and published by Inti Creates.
-Here, he is presented as an assistant creature accompanying the Metal Attacker "EIR" and its pilots Kanna and Kenwood.
-When protagonists Jason Frudnick and Eve arrive on the planet Stranga, Yakopoo is fed a variety of fruits that Jason is sent to collect and produces a medicine for Eve that alleviates the effects of the environment on her.
-Other references to Trip World can be found on the planet, such as flowers blooming from enemy mutants in reference to the Flower Yakopoo power-up.
+Many publications, including GameSpot, Polygon, Den of Geek, TouchArcade and Nintendo Life, have listed Trip World as one of the best Game Boy games.